Asian shares decline after Fed chief's comments on inflation

 AP Business Writer

-Major indexes cascaded downward in Asia, with the drop pronounced at nearly 2% in Tokyo.
+Major indexes cascaded downward in Asia.
 Japan’s consumer price index data showed an increase for the seventh consecutive month, although the results were within market expectations.

 An intervention, particularly from the U.S., may be coming, said Stephen Innes at SPI Asset Management.